 Leasing and buying are very similar in theory, so it’s no surprise that many people are confused about which will work better for them.
 Unless you can pay the full price in cash, both mean that someone entrusts you with a vehicle with the expectation that you will send them some money each month.
 If you don’t keep up with the payments, you lose the car, either through the bank or automaker enforcing a lien or the owner simply taking their car back.

-When posing the question “Is leasing a car better than buying?” seriously, though, you’ll find some major discrepancies in practical terms.
+When posing the question “Is leasing a car better than buying one?” seriously, though, you’ll find some major discrepancies in practical terms.
 Let’s take a quick look at how both work before we delve a little deeper into the details.